Libensemble/libensemble/docs/tutorials/cwp_calib_tutorial.rst

     3) Have *not* been marked as ``'returned'`` by the Manager
     4) Have *not* been marked with ``'kill_sent'`` by the Manager

-If any points match these characteristics, the workers that are noted as currently processing these points are sent ``STOP`` tags and a kill signal.
+If any points match these characteristics, the Workers that are noted as currently processing these points are sent ``STOP`` tags and a kill signal.
 Then, ``'kill_sent'`` is marked ``True`` for each of these points in the Manager's History array.
 During the subsequent :ref:`start_only_persistent<start_only_persistent_label>` allocation